Protocol & Performance

 Online Home Study

 (PLEASE, TAKE QUICK BREAKS IF YOU HAVE TO)

-You see, you may have to fire someone you like.
-You may not fire or drag it out with your reluctance to do so because you like him/her.
-Hopefully, I can be of assistance towards making such a “dreadful” thing a tart sort of pleasantry.
-Perhaps, it’s really a great idea at this point to just get into reasons you may have to ask people to leave, but in a very demanding way.
+As a private home head, you may have to fire someone you like.
+You may not fire a deviant contractor you've hired.
+Instead, you may be reluctant to do so because you like him/her.
+Hopefully, this lesson will assist you towards making such a “dreadful” thing a bit more do-able.
+Perhaps, it’s really a great idea at this point to just consider reasons you may kindly have to ask people to leave, but in a very demanding way.

 There are several reasons it becomes necessary to fire contractors.
 Yet, all entail some sort of breach of your agreement (expressed and/or implied):

-8. insolence towards you, other residents, or your personal assistants, etc.;
+- Insolence towards you, other residents, or your personal assistants, etc.

 This doesn’t necessarily mean you’re very near to a successfully finished project unless, of course, you’d like to put the “Bye-Bye Contractor” in that category.
 He’s a successfully “finished” person, instead.
 At least “finished” as far as doing anything else on your project is concerned.
 But there could be snags.
 This is particularly true if this company or person opted to file a lawsuit against you for any variation of unfair and “inhumane” contractual violations.*

-Please Note That "Research Links" May Become Inactive, Especially Those Which Are Outside HGRBS (Course Sponsor) Jurisdiction.
+Please Note That "Research Links" May Become Inactive, Especially Those Which Are Outside HGRBS Jurisdiction.
 In The Event This Occurs, Please Notify Us Immediately Using The Contact Form Provided In Protocol Assistance.